vimeo/psalm/README.md

 ## Live Demo

-You can play around with Psalm [on the website](https://psalm.dev/).
+You can play around with Psalm [on its website](https://psalm.dev/).

 ## Documentation